-The carrying amount of intangible assets is reviewed annually and adjusted for impairment where it is considered necessary.
+The carrying amount of each intangible asset is reviewed annually and adjusted for impairment where it is considered necessary.
 Intangible assets with indefinite useful lives are tested for impairment at least annually and whenever there is indication that the asset may be impaired.